-If you plan well, you can have an excellent time even if you end up with a camping trip in the rain.
+If you plan well, you can have an excellent time even if you end up on a camping trip in the rain.
 We’re from North Yorkshire, so we know all about rain, even in the summer!
-In our daily lives, rain’s not a problem.
-After all, it keeps our stunning countryside lush and green, but a soggy tent and damp kit are not on my wish-list for a camping trip!
+In our daily lives, rain’s not a problem – after all, it keeps our stunning countryside lush and green – but a soggy tent and damp kit are not on my wish list for a camping trip!

-I’m a bit of a ‘Southern Softie’ fair-weather camper type, but the teen is game for camping in all weathers, so we’ve worked out how not let a little rain (or a lot) spoil our camping trips.
+I’m a bit of a ‘Southern Softie’ fair-weather camper type, but the teen is game for camping in all weathers, so we’ve worked out some great camping in the rain hacks.
+A little rain (or a lot) doesn’t spoil our camping trips.

 We learned the hard way how to ace camping in the rain

 We had a very wet, windy camping trip to Scarborough, North Yorkshire which we (OK by we, I mean I) didn’t plan for at all.
 It was one of those “spur of the moment, I need a break now” types of holiday.
 As in “buy the tent in the morning, rush home to throw a few things in a bag and head off to the campsite that same afternoon”.

 What could possibly go wrong?

 The weather was horrendous when we arrived, but we survived to tell the tale.
 We had a few wonderfully hilarious mum/son evenings in our little tent, where we just laughed and laughed, and eventually, the weather brightened up.
 A little water doesn’t have to ruin your camping fun, but these seven tips for camping in the rain will keep you (mostly) dry and make your trip much more enjoyable.

 1. Check the Weather to Avoid a Camping Trip in the Rain Disaster